 The demolition and construction phases of development proposals can lead to both nuisance dust and elevated fine particulate (PM10 and PM2.5) concentrations.
 Modelling is not appropriate for this type of assessment, as emission rates vary depending on a combination of the construction activity and meteorological conditions, which cannot be reliably predicted.
 The assessment should focus on the distance and duration over which there is a risk that impacts may occur.
-The Institute of Air Quality Management (IAQM)23 has produced a number of documents to which this guidance refers.
-The document 'Guidance on the Assessment of the Impacts of Construction on Air Quality and the Determination of their Significance' should be the reference for reporting the construction assessment.
+The Institute of Air Quality Management (IAQM) has produced a number of documents to which this guidance refers.
+The document 'Guidance on the Assessment of dust from demolition and construction should be the reference for reporting the construction assessment.